-Does saying ‘no’ sound a bit backwards to you when you’re trying to grow your IT business?
-We get that it may seem counterintuitive as we’ve been exactly where you are, wanting to generate as much business as possible.
+Does saying ‘no’ sound a bit backwards to you when you’re trying to grow your business?
+We get that it may seem counter-intuitive as we’ve been exactly where you are, wanting to generate as much business as possible.
 But it really does work.

-If you’re looking to scale up, can you afford not to give it a go?
+If you’re looking to scale up, can you risk not saying ‘no’?
 Let us explain…

 It’s only natural to feel that urge to say ‘yes’ to every opportunity that comes your way – after all, you want to expand your business.
 But what if saying ‘yes’ to too many things could actually slow down success?
 And what if you’re taking on too much of the wrong business?

 If you think about all the big brands, such as Apple, their product lines are incredibly streamlined.
 How many product ideas do you think didn’t make the cut?
-They could have a much bigger offering with all their knowledge and resources, but they choose to focus on a handful of top-spec items and make them as successful as possible.
+They could have a much bigger offering with all their knowledge and resources, but they choose to focus on a handful to make them as successful as possible.

 It’s even applicable to your favourite steak restaurant.
 They’re known for making the best steak, that’s why you go there.
 But if they suddenly tried to turn their hand to offer the best vegan food around, would the quality of their steak be compromised and would they lose their USP?

 See… you CAN – and should – say ‘no’ sometimes.risk

 Offer more value to your ideal clients